metz-theolab/scribes/docs/about.md

 ## About the project

-The SCRIBES project is funded by the 2022 Biblissima call and developed at the department of theology of the
+The SCRIBES project is funded by the 2022 Biblissima call and developed at the department of theology of the University of Lorraine.

 ## About us